 - Be patient

-- Begin to develop your personal management and leadership style
+- Begin to develop your management and leadership style

-- Better understand the dynamics of overall teamwork
+- A better understanding of the dynamics of overall teamwork

 3. Research and analytical skills will get you ahead

 In our fast-paced world of work, making business decisions could mean the difference between success and failure, no matter what function you play in your company.